Frequently Asked Questions

 I am new to quilting, where do I start?

-I always recommend Elizabeth Hartman’s Quilt Making Basics and book, The Practical Guide to Patchwork: New Basics for the Modern Quiltmaker, to new quilters.
+Check out classes at your local quilt shop.
+I also recommend Elizabeth Hartman’s book The Practical Guide to Patchwork: New Basics for the Modern Quiltmaker to new quilters.
 She does an amazing job at explaining the basics in an easy to understand way.

 Why are some of your quilt patterns free and some for sale?

 When I started quilting, I took advantage of many free tutorials and patterns online.
 I always said that when I started a blog, I would also offer free resources to other quilters out there.
 That being said, a lot of hours and resources (image editing, fabric, batting, utilities, coffee ;)) go into making patterns and tutorials and even hosting this blog.
 I try to recover some of that cost of providing the free stuff by also having patterns for sale.
 Those patterns tend to be a bit more in depth with a lot of diagrams.